Soph055/Wordle-Clone/README.md

 - Game selects from a preset list of words
 - Uses `Random` to choose one at launch

-Technologies Used
+Technologies used:
 Java (OOP, event handling)
 JavaFX (GUI, layouts, styles)
 ---

-Built 2020/README updated 2025
+Built 2022/README updated 2025